vicradon/graphql-express-demo/graphql howto.md

 ```

 ### Step 2 - Setting Up the Schema
-The schema is reuired by express-graphql to do stuff concerning graphiql.
+The schema is reuired by express-graphql to do querying and mutations.
 The Schema uses classes from graphql to defined how data is manipulated

 1. First, some things have to be enabled.
 ```js